Un-American Graffiti: Plot synopsis

 Logan invites Veronica to Parker's birthday party.
 A woman (Carole Raphaelle Davis) comes into Mars Investigations and says that her restaurant was vandalized.
 Veronica stakes out the restaurant before the owner's husband (Anthony Azizi) comes out and berates her to leave.
 However, while they are speaking, a group of troublemakers appear and shoot paintballs at Veronica and the married couple.
 The husband acquiesces to allow Veronica to investigate both incidents further.
 Keith, as acting Sheriff, is called in to look into a case involving a 19-year-old who was hit while returning home drunk from a bar using an obviously fake ID.
 Veronica tracks down the family of the car that was used in the paintball incident and finds that it is under the control of a group of young people.
 Keith's underlings state that the bars are actually good at keeping out minors.
-Veronica reviews security cameras at the restaurant and tracks a person down to be a Jewish man with whom the restaurant owner's daughter has been having an affair.
+Veronica reviews security cameras at the restaurant and tracks a person who turns out to be a Jewish student with whom the restaurant owner's daughter has been having an secret relationship.

-An employee named Nasir (Haaz Sleiman) has taken explicit photos of the two, and Amira's father will disown her if the father finds out.
-Veronica goes to a photo-developing store and retrieves the photos, but one is stuck in the printer and Nasir gets it.
-Amira's father shows up at her door and angrily berates her and fires Veronica, although she says that her real employer is his wife.
+An employee of the restaurant named Nasir (Haaz Sleiman) has taken explicit photos of the two, and Amira's father will disown her if he finds out.
+Veronica goes to a late-night one-hour photo counter and retrieves the photos before Nasir can collect them, but one had been stuck in the printer partially developed and Nasir gets it.
+Amira's father shows up at her door, berates her and fires Veronica, although she says that her real employer is his wife.
 Keith catches Wallace and Piz, out for a night on the town, in a bar, discovering that they have high-quality fake IDs from Veronica, leading Keith to reprimand her.
-Veronica discovers the true vandal after tracking a piece of bait.
-The vandal's name is Derrick (Cole Williams), who vandalized after seeing Nasir distributing a piece of anti-American propaganda at a mall.
+Veronica discovers the true vandal, Derrick (Cole Williams), after tracking a piece of bait.
+He spraypainted the restaurant after seeing Nasir distributing a piece of anti-American propaganda at a mall.
 Both owners want to meet Derrick before pressing charges.
-Keith sends Piz (Chris Lowell) and Wallace (Percy Daggs III) with clearly fake IDs into a bar as a test of his subordinates.
+Keith sends Piz (Chris Lowell) and Wallace (Percy Daggs III) with clearly fake IDs into a bar as a test of his deputies.
 He finds that the deputy does not check closely and resents Keith as well.
-Due to this fact, Keith fires the people who disobeyed his orders.
+Afterward, Keith fires the deputies who disobeyed his orders.